fairyLights010/std_books/README.md

 * Google Apps Script: The script is designed to run within the Google Apps Script environment.
 * Google Books API: Used to fetch book information.
 * Google Sheets API: Used to interact with spreadsheets.

+# Future Enhancements
+* Precise Matching: Implement a fuzzy matching algorithm, such as Levenshtein distance (would be the simplest and most flexible), to improve the accuracy of book title matching against the Google Books database.
+This will help handle search returns that might not match the titles as expected.
+* User Experience Improvements:
+  * Introduce a progress bar to visually indicate the processing status, to allow users to gauge the remaining time.
+  * Add a "Completed" alert to notify the user when the standardization process is finished.
+* Error Handling and Logging: Expand the current error handling to include more robust logging and recovery mechanisms.
+This will help diagnose and address potential issues more effectively.